wolfcatalyst/OpenRent-OpenSource-SL-Rental-System/docs/README.md

 The OpenRent system features a powerful modular architecture that allows developers to extend functionality through custom modules.
 The system includes:

 - **Channel-based Communication**: Secure inter-module messaging
-- **Auto-registration**: Modules automatically register with the system
+- **Auto-registration**: OpenRent Modules automatically register with the system
-- **Role-based Access**: Proper permission handling for different user types
+- **Role-based Access**: Proper permission handling for different user types - Owner, Renter, Stranger
-- **Template System**: Use Hello World module as a starting point
+- **Template System**: Use Hello World module as a starting point to create your own modules

 Create your own modules to add custom features like web integration, security systems, teleport management, or any other functionality your rental business needs.